 No Down Payment

-This is the program’s signature benefit.
+This is the one of the VA loans signature benefit.
 Qualified VA borrowers can purchase a home up to $417,000 without a down payment.

 No PMI (private mortgage insurance)